 Especially during this pandemic situation, every day there is some new change and update, be it regarding lockdown norms, the number of cases of COVID-19, or the development in healthcare.
-When incorporating these changes in your email sends and keeping your team and subscribers updated with the right information is vital, snippets will help you nail your email marketing goals.
+When incorporating these changes in your email sends and keeping your team and subscribers updated with the right information is vital, snippets will help you nail your email marketing goals and help keep your Marketo email templates consistent.
 Let’s see how.

 What are Marketo Snippets?

 As a marketer, if you are familiar with Marketo’s automation tools, you would know that their concept is quite forward and simplifies complex marketing activities.
 Snippets are technically nothing but a block of HTML that might have text, graphics, logos, social media icons or even Marketo tokens.
 These blocks of content can be used, re-used and modified in emails and landing pages.
 The concept of snippet is ‘one change- multiple impacts.’